kottster/kottster/docs/security/authentication.md

 ### Custom validation middleware

 The `postAuthMiddleware` allows you to add custom security checks after the standard JWT validation but before requests reach your application logic.
+You should provide a function that performs additional validation and throws an error if the validation fails.

-It expects an Express-style middleware function that receives the request, response, and next callback.
+**The middleware function receives two parameters**:
+- `user` - The authenticated user object containing `id` and `email` properties
+- `req` - The <a rel='nofollow' target='_blank' href='https://expressjs.com/en/api.html#req'>Express request object</a> with all standard Express request properties and methods

 Example of custom middleware that validates user status with an external API: